AviadTu/Bedrock-RAG-app/README.md

 - **Guardrails**: Bedrock Guardrails policies must be configured and associated with the Agent in the AWS Console before they take effect.
 - **Knowledge Base ingestion**: Newly uploaded documents are not immediately searchable.
 Ingestion typically takes 30–120 seconds depending on document count and size.
 - **SQLite persistence**: The SQLite database lives inside the container.
 Chat history is lost when the container is removed.
 Mount a volume or use an external database for persistent history.
 - **Session continuity**: Each browser tab uses an independent UUID as the Bedrock Agent `sessionId`.
 Closing a tab and reopening the site starts a new conversation.
-Bedrock Agent sessions expire after 25 minutes of inactivity.
+Bedrock Agent sessions may expire after a period of inactivity, depending on the Agent configuration.